 - As a room parent, you are an important link between the PTO, the teachers, the parent volunteers, and the classroom parents.

 - It is important to remember that as a room parent, you are not responsible for doing all the work yourself!
 You should contact your class parents at the beginning of the school year to see if someone would like to take the lead on any one of the classroom projects or organize a classroom party.
 Most parents are eager to volunteer in some way!
 It is important that everyone who wants to help has an opportunity to do so, which takes communication from you!
-If you are not acquainted with the other room parent(s) in your class, please communicate with them and divide up
+If you are not acquainted with the other room parent(s) in your class, please communicate with them and divide up the responsibilities as needed.
+This can include designating one of you as the “lead” room parent, and also designating one person to be in charge of emailing parents so as not to overwhelm parents with multiple emails.

-the responsibilities as needed.
-This can include designating one of you as the “lead” room parent, and also designating one person to be in charge of emailing parents so as not to overwhelm parents with multiple emails. - The Homeroom Parent Coordinator will lend support to the room parents and act as the liaison between you and the PTO in room parent matters.
+- The Homeroom Parent Coordinator will lend support to the room parents and act as the liaison between you and the PTO in room parent matters.

 Room Parent Duties

-- Each teacher and class has different needs and expectations for the room parent, so we have provided a teacher information sheet for you in order to make it easier for you to communicate what the needs are from you.
-It may be helpful to set up a meeting with the teacher in the beginning of the year to discuss the teacher’s thoughts and needs regarding expectations for the year.
+- Each teacher and class has different needs and expectations for the room parent, so you should discuss that with your teacher.
+It may be helpful to set up a meeting with the teacher at the beginning of the year to discuss the

-- Although duties differ with each class and grade, there are common classroom events that you will be responsible for coordinating.
+teacher’s thoughts and needs regarding expectations for the year. - Although duties differ with each class and grade, there are common classroom events that you will be responsible for coordinating.
 These include:

 - Organizing classroom parties

-- SJA PTO Spaghetti Dinner Raffle Gift Basket
+- SJA PTO Spaghetti Dinner Raffle Gift Basket (November)

 - Teacher/Staff Appreciation Week (May)